 The future is no longer conceived as a utopian space – nor a fate from which we cannot escape.
 As we are exhausted of the possible, new future imaginaries are all the rage.
-In recent years, a fiction boom has created new forms of thinking, telling, doing, and producing.
+A fiction boom has recently created new forms of thinking, telling, doing, and producing.
 Design fiction is one of the latest methodologies that speculates about the future through prototyping and storytelling to shape the collective imagination.

-The Paris-based studio Imprudence began with the aim of exploring the ‘impossible’ through interactivity and synthetic reality, pushing the boundaries of AI, VR, AR, and other techno-gimmicks.
+The Paris-based studio Imprudence began to explore the ‘impossible’ through interactivity and synthetic reality, pushing the boundaries of AI, VR, AR, and other techno-gimmicks.
 Four years ago, designer and radical futurology advocate Julien Tauvel scouted writers, designers, futurists and researchers to build a multidisciplinary and radically talented team.
 Partnering with designer Gerald Obringer, both co-founded the studio.

 Imprudence’s current practice blends cutting-edge research, speculative design works, and innovative experiences.
 Their scope to imagine ‘possible, desirable and creative futures’ might be interpreted from the studio’s name.
-Meaning recklessness in English, Imprudence is a constant reminder that exploring other futures is not a deductive journey, but a creative one that asks its explorers to take risks and think outside the norms, Tauvel explained CLOT.
+Meaning recklessness in English, Imprudence is a constant reminder that exploring other futures is not a deductive journey.
+Still, a creative one that asks its explorers to take risks and think outside the norms, Tauvel explained CLOT.

-The vast scope of Imprudence’s projects spans from products imagining the future of beauty, augmented reality exhibitions on Snapchat to in-depth research studies on the dynamics of the well-being industries.
+The vast scope of Imprudence’s projects spans from products imagining the future of beauty and augmented reality exhibitions on Snapchat to in-depth research studies on the dynamics of the well-being industries.
 This radical innovation relies on a non-conventional design process.

 When it comes to designing a product, service or experience that embeds a desirable future, the first steps of our journey are weirdly very analytic.
 You could say we want to create the ‘stage’ for creativity.
 To be more precise and methodological, we map different futures to choose the ones that we believe are the most fertile to create something new and radical.

 As the designers understand the current cultural periphery as the origin of the future mainstream, they focus on exploring emerging practices and subcultures.
-Diving into academic research, interviewing leading visionaries, and reading up on foresight studies, they envision how tangible environments will be in ten years.
+They envision how tangible environments will be in ten years by diving into academic research, interviewing leading visionaries, and reading up on foresight studies.
 They look closely at the structural elements that define these scenarios, including infrastructure technologies, media and communications, environment, and demographic characteristics.

 Last year, Imprudence started a residency programme for designers under 30 encouraged by their under-representation in France.
 The selected designers are welcomed three to six months into the studio, having complete access to their assets and devices.
 The residents receive 6000 Euro, and the studio’s extensive network of researchers, developers, futurists and philosophers support them during their residencies.